plone/plone.app.multilingual/README.rst

 Introduction
 ============

-In the old days before Plone 4.3, talking about multi-language support in Plone is talk about Products.LinguaPlone.
+In the old days before Plone 4.3, talking about multi-language support in Plone was talk about Products.LinguaPlone.
 It has been the *defacto* standard for managing translations of Archetypes-based content types in Plone through the years.
 Somehow its functionality never made its way into the Plone core and today it is in legacy status.
 Nowadays, Plone faces the rising of Dexterity content types and its adoption into the core since Plone 4.3.
 With Plone 5 released, the transition is completed and Dexterity is shipped as its default content type story.

-plone.app.multilingual was designed originally to provide Plone a whole multilingual story.
-Using ZCA technologies, enables translations to Dexterity and Archetypes content types as well managed via an unified UI.
+plone.app.multilingual was designed originally to add a whole multilingual story to Plone.
+Using ZCA technologies, it enables translations to Dexterity and Archetypes content types managed via a unified UI.

 This module provides the user interface for managing content translations.
 It's the app package of the next generation Plone multilingual engine.
 It's designed to work with Dexterity content types and the *old fashioned* Archetypes based content types as well.
 It only works with Plone 4.1 and above due to the use of UUIDs for referencing the translations.

-After more than 7 years, a GSOC, redesigns, reimplementations due to deprecated libraries, two major Plone versions finally we are able to say that plone.app.multilingual is finally here.
+After more than 7 years, a GSOC, redesigns, reimplementations due to deprecated libraries and two major Plone versions we are finally able to say that plone.app.multilingual has arrived.

 Versions